badescuga/CV/CV-dec-2018.md

 Node.JS, typescript, python, React.JS, Webpack, Redux, Aurora, Mesos, Jenkins, Linkerd, Thrift, Zookeper, Finagle, Docker, GCP

-- Worked as Team Lead for the games platform.
+- Worked as Team Lead for the Games Platform.
-- Worked on the Platform Team, where I contributed to the public app SDK, SDK Tools, and services/apps/standards around them.
+- Worked on the Platform Team where I contributed to the public Watch App Development SDK, SDK Tools, and web-services/apps/standards around them, briding the OSes that run on Fitbit products and the 1st and 3rd party apps.
 - Involved in the hiring process across the company.
 - Part of the Node.JS adoption/onboarding board.
 - Speaker at public events (*Techsylvania June 2019*).